MshariAlsayari/Easy-List-Compose/README.md

 ```
 /***
  * modifier - the modifier to apply to this layout.
  * list -  list of data.
  * views - the data view holder.
+ * onItemClicked - callback when the swappable item's been clicked
+ * onItemCollapsed - callback when the swappable item's been collapsed
+ * onItemExpanded - callback when the swappable item's been expanded
  * dividerView - (optional) divider between items.
  * emptyView - (optional) emptyview if the list is empty.
  * startActions - list of actions if it is empty no swipe .